owainlewis/stocks/README.md

 # stocks

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for stock market analysis

 ## Usage